manitouphon/WCT_W7_Lab/README.md

+# This is the New ReadMe file.
+### I got no idea what information to leave here so here's some hello world in C...

+**Hello World  in C code**

+    int main(){
+        printf("Hello World");
+        return 69;
+    }

+### Also some blockqutoes from Mr.Thanos from MCU

+> "THE HARDEST CHOICES REQUIRE THE STRONGEST WILLS."
+> "YOU COULD NOT LIVE WITH YOUR OWN FAILURE, AND WHERE DID THAT BRING YOU?"

 # [Start Bootstrap - Freelancer](https://startbootstrap.com/theme/freelancer/)

 [Freelancer](https://startbootstrap.com/theme/freelancer/) is a one page, freelancer portfolio theme built with [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid, modal windows for each portfolio item, and a working PHP based contact form.